 Additionally, along Windows 10, I also run Lubuntu-based virtual machine in parallel that runs NAS server, coupled with my external hard-drive library that serves as a local network storage (a.k.a. local home version of a cloud storage).

 All that gave me more than enough reasons to upgrade it a little: install SSD on system partition, add more RAM and couple of extra hard-drives for extended storage.
 But one thing that recently started to annoy me is the increased CPU fan RPM value, which was probably a result of more hard-drives inside the case.

 Anyway, I decided to check the situation with the thermal layer between heat sink and CPU’s IHS (integrated heat sink) surface, and to my surprise, it was not good!
-Thermal paste layer looked like half of it evaporated over the years of everyday usage, and CPU temperature was around 45 degrees at no load.
+Thermal paste layer looked like half of it “evaporated” over the years, and CPU temperature was around 45 degrees at no load.

-After disassembling and replacing thermal paste layer with fresh one, CPU temperature went down to 39-40 degrees at no load (which is great for this CPU generation and stock cooler), and CPU fan’s RPM went down to 1200 in no load.
+After disassembling and replacing thermal paste layer with fresh one, CPU temperature went down to 39-40 degrees at no load (which is great for this CPU generation and stock cooler), and CPU fan’s RPM went down to 1200 in idle state.
 Great and definitely worth the trouble!

 STEP 1 Safety First!

 - Turn-Off your PC and disconnect the power cord.